sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 #### Chassis/DPU power on sequence
 * The chassis is powered up and the host is booting up.
 * PMON gets DB notification and invokes ModuleClass API set_admin_state(self, up)
 * The host powers up the DPU (TBD: GNOI).
-GNOI - NPU-DPU reboot workflow will be captured in another document
+NPU-DPU (GNOI) reboot workflow will be captured in another document
 * DPU boots up and attaches itself to the midplane.
 * Once SONiC is up the state progression is updated for every state transition on the DPU_STATE table in the chassisStateDB
 * DPU power on sequence diagram.